RIVA TNT2: Product comparisons

 The Voodoo3 and TNT2 also differ in that the Voodoo3 has a single dual-texturing pipeline (1x2), while the TNT2 has two single-texturing pipelines (2x1).
 This means that in games which only put a single texture on a polygon face at once, the TNT2 can be more efficient and faster.
 However, when TNT2 was launched, single-texturing was no longer used in most new games.

-One fact that many hardware review sites noted was that the TNT2 could still be outperformed by two 3dfx Voodoo2 running in SLI mode.
-In games that supported the Glide API, Voodoo2 SLI setups were able to consistently perform faster and offer better image quality than the TNT2.
-Voodoo2 cards were more than a year old, but, when combined, could still outperform then-current Nvidia technology.